1. Life hack: Remove tires with a spoon

-Sometimes cycling really sucks.
-You pedal hard, and suddenly you hear a strange noise coming from your tire.
-When you look closely you discover there’s a flat tire.
-Removing a tire from the rim can be challenging.
-Especially if you do not have the perfect tool to hand.
+Sometimes it gets really tough.
+You pedal hard and suddenly you hear a strange noise coming from the tire area.
+Once you look closely you have already spotted the flat tire.
+Removing a tire from the rim can be a big challenge.
+Especially if you do not have the perfect tool available needed for the task at hand.

 Our tip: just pack a spoon in your bike bag!
-You will also find instructions for changing a bike tube on our blog!
+You will also find instructions for changing a bike tube on our CyclingBlog!

-Grab two old toothbrushes and tape them together at the bottom.
-The heads should now face each other.
-Now put some grease on the two brushes and clamp them around the chain.
-Just turn the pedals a few times and you’ll have a cheap and practical devise to grease the chain.
+A bicycle needs to be serviced and maintained just like a car does.
+It is therefore important that the chains are always well greased.
+However, there is a trick so that you do not get completely covered in grease and grime.
+Grab two old toothbrushes and tape them together at the bottom with duck tape.
+The toothbrush heads with bristles point towards each other.
+Now put some grease on the two toothbrush heads and clamp them to the chain.
+Simply turn the pedals a few times and you have a cheap and practical device for greasing the chains.